 Based on this regression we predict government approval, and replace the values of the variable for which we have real data.
 Then we use this variable in the original model.
 The result can be seen in model 5 of Table 1.
-The main gain from this model is the increase in the number of observations, that go up to 321.
-The prediction power goes down slightly, to 72% and the R-squared is now 18.9%.
+The main gain from this model is the increase in the number of observations, which increase to 321.
+The predictive power goes down slightly to 72% and the R-squared is now 18.9%.
 The prediction classification for the model can be seen in Table 9.

 Table 9.
 Prediction Classification of Model 5